50+ UK Business Loan Statistics 2024

 How much are UK SMEs borrowing?

-Though a 44% drop between 2020 and 2021 brought the numbers back to their pre-pandemic rates, the 2022 figures mark only the second time that the gross value of SME bank loans has exceeded £60 billion.
+Though a 44% drop between 2020 and 2021 brought the numbers back to their pre-pandemic rates, the 2022 figures marked only the second time that the gross value of SME bank loans exceeded £60 billion.

 Which UK region has the most SME borrowing?

-According to a UK Finance report, London had the highest level of SME borrowing in mainland Britain in the second half of 2022.
-The outstanding value of the capital’s business loans and overdrafts totalled £22.8 billion – 71% more than any other region and nearly a quarter (23%) of mainland Britain’s total lending for the second half of 2022.
+According to a UK Finance report, London had the highest level of SME borrowing in mainland Britain in the first half of 2023.
+The outstanding value of the capital’s business loans and overdrafts totalled £21.45 billion – more than a fifth (22%) of mainland Britain’s total lending for the first half of 2023.

-A regional breakdown of the total outstanding value of business loans and overdrafts for Great Britain (GB) SMEs in the second half of 2022
+A regional breakdown of the total outstanding value of business loans and overdrafts for Great Britain (GB) SMEs in the first half of 2023

-The North East was the region with the lowest level of borrowing in the second half of 2022, with its total outstanding value of £3.2 billion – around 86% lower than that of London and 76% less than the South East.
+The North East was the region with the lowest level of borrowing in the first half of 2023, with a total outstanding value of £2.94 billion.
+The North East also showed the biggest decrease in outstanding value, dropping by 7.62% between H2 2022 and H1 2023.

 How much are SMEs relying on invoice finance and asset-based lending?